pkarda/VlcMessagePlayer/README.md

 # VlcMessagePlayer
 Player capable to send messages to serial (COM) port during the video/audio playback.
-VLC media player is used for the media playback.
+VLC media player libraries are used for the media playback.

 ## Continuous Integration